 Why I Stay

 Like many others, I came to educational development by chance (McDonald, 2010); my decision to stay, however, has been intentional.
 I stay because I believe the work of educational developers matters to the individuals and communities in higher education.
 I also stay because this work fuels my love of learning, continually.
-And so, I am energized as I grow my skills in process consulting and facilitation, my knowledge of how the brain works, my understanding of program evaluation…and the list goes on!
+And so, I am energized as I grow my skills in coaching, process consulting and facilitation, my knowledge of how the brain works, my understanding of program evaluation…and the list goes on!
 Finally—and possibly most importantly—I stay because the professional values and ethics of educational development align with my own personal values of fostering positive relationships, proceeding responsibly and with integrity, and treasuring growth.

 - Humble inquiry is used in process consultation and is a term derived from the work of Edgar Schein.
 Schein defines it as “the fine art of drawing someone out, of asking questions, to which you do not already know the answers, of building a relationship based on curiosity and interest in the other person.”(Schein, 2013, p.
 2).
 For a good summary of humble inquiry, see here.

 - Microcultures is a “unifying term for culturally formed organizational entities like workgroups, workplaces, programme boards, departments, sub-departments, disciplinary communities, and the like.”
 (Roxå and Mårtensson, 2015).